toverainc/willow/README.md

 - Wake Word Engine.
 Say "Hi ESP" or "Alexa" (user selectable) and start talking!
 - Voice Activity Detection.
 When you stop talking it will stop listening and take action.
-- Support for Home Assistant!
-Simply configure Willow with your Home Assistant server address and access token.
-Backwards compatible with multiple releases.
+- Support for Home Assistant, openHAB, and generic REST APIs!
+Simply configure Willow with your Home Assistant, openHAB, or REST server address and access token.
 - Support for other platforms.
 As long as your configured endpoint can take an HTTP POST you can do anything with the speech output!
 - Great far-field performance.
 We've tested wake and speech recognition from roughly 25 feet away in challenging environments with good results.
 - Great audio quality - Willow provides features such as automatic gain control, acoustic echo cancellation, noise supression, blind source separation, etc.